simonZhou86/Tr_LinUCB/README.md

 # Introduction

 This repository includes python scripts for running the Tr-LinUCB algorithm.
 The code has been used to generate the result in the paper:

-Truncated LinUCB for Stochastic Linear Bandits, Yanglei Song and Meng Zhou
+**“Truncated LinUCB for Stochastic Linear Bandits”**, Yanglei Song and Meng Zhou

 # Files